paich64/C64MEGA65/FAQ.md

 ## My game or demo crashes

-* Are you having an [HDMI backpowering problem](https://github.com/MJoergen/C64MEGA65/blob/master/FAQ.md#1-my-mega65-or-the-c64-core-is-behaving-somehow-weirdly)?
+* Are you having an [HDMI back powering problem](https://github.com/MJoergen/C64MEGA65/blob/master/FAQ.md#1-my-mega65-or-the-c64-core-is-behaving-somehow-weirdly)?

 * Make sure you are using the newest version of the core.
 Right now this is [Version 4](https://files.mega65.org?id=896a012f-59e4-456c-b91f-7e989b958241).
   The only officially supported place to get cores is the [MEGA65 FileHost](https://files.mega65.org?id=896a012f-59e4-456c-b91f-7e989b958241), so make sure you downloaded your copy there.
-  Also double-check by pressing <kbd>Help</kbd> and then chosing the menu item "About & Help" that you are really running Version 4.
+  Also double-check by pressing <kbd>Help</kbd> and then choosing the menu item "About & Help" that you are really running Version 4.

 * If the game or demo is not designed for the REU, you absolutely need to switch-off the REU before running the game or demo.
 Learn more about this important fact [here](https://github.com/MJoergen/C64MEGA65#512-kb-ram-expansion-unit-1750-reu).

 * Many modern games and demos are mainly tested on the C64C, so try to run the game or demo using the setting "CIA: Use 8521 (C64C)".